-strong_validation Similar to the basic_validation option, no code will be generated, but more compiler passes will be run to ensure also warnings generated by the optimization passes are generated (such as clauses that will not match or expressions that are guaranteed to fail with an exception at run-time).

-binary Causes the compiler to return the object code in a binary instead of creating an object file.
-If successful, the compiler returns {ok,ModuleName,Binary} debug_info Include debug information in the compiled beam module.
-Examle of Erlang/OTP applications that can use the debug information are Debugger, Xref, and Cover.
+- strong_validation Similar to the basic_validation option, no code will be generated, but more compiler passes will be run to ensure also warnings generated by the optimization passes are generated (such as clauses that will not match or expressions that are guaranteed to fail with an exception at run-time). - binary Causes the compiler to return the object code in a binary instead of creating an object file.
+If successful, the compiler returns {ok,ModuleName,Binary} debug_info Include debug information in the form of abstract code (see [The Abstract Format] in ERTS User's Guide) in the compiled beam module.
+Tools such as Debugger, Xref and Cover require the debug information to be included.
+Warning: Source code can be reconstructed from the debug information.
+Use encrypted debug information (see below) to prevent this.
+See [beam_lib(3)] for details.

-Warning: Note that the source code can be reconstructed from the abstract code.
-If it is important to keep the source code secret, use the debug_info_key option (described next) to encrypt the debug information, or strip the debug information using the [beam_lib] module before shipping your code.

-{debug_info_key, KeyString}
+{debug_info_key,KeyString}

-{debug_info_key,{Mode,KeyString}} Include debug information, but encrypt it, so that it cannot be accessed without supplying the key.
+{debug_info_key, {Mode,KeyString}} Include debug information, but encrypt it, so that it cannot be accessed without supplying the key.
 (To give the debug_info option as well is allowed, but is not necessary.)
 Using this option is a good way to always have the debug information available during testing, yet protect the source code.